Gabourey Sidibe Struggled With Low Self-Esteem, Type 2 Diabetes, And Body Image

 A post shared by Gabby Sidibe ???????? (@gabby3shabby) on

 She also opened up about her struggles with low self-esteem and the dark side of Hollywood.
-She could recall the times that screenwriters would treat overweight actors differently, according to Essence magazine.
-Gabourey didn’t enjoy receiving scripts and offers that mentioned her weight off the bat.
+She could recall the times that screenwriters would treat overweight actors, according to Essence magazine.
+Gabourey didn’t enjoy receiving scripts and offers that mentioned her weight off the that.
 Obviously, it took a toll on her self-esteem and body image.

 “My entire life, I have been conditioned to believe that I was ugly, from everybody outside of my tribe – from people that are inside of my tribe, at that.
 I think the People magazine list came out when I was 26.
 It’s really, really hard to live 26 years being told that everything, physically, about you is wrong.”